India's G-20 presidency will be inclusive, ambitious and action-oriented: PM Modi

 "The sense of ownership over natural resources is giving rise to conflict today, and has become the main cause of the plight of the environment.
 For the safe future of the planet, the sense of trusteeship is the solution," he added.

-"Recognising that the G20 is not the forum to resolve security issues, we acknowledge that security issues can have significant consequences for the global economy," it said.

-Western nations imposed crippling sanctions against Russia for its invasion of Ukraine.

-In his remarks, Modi noted that LiFE that is a 'Lifestyle for Environment' campaign, can make a big contribution to this.
+Modi noted that LiFE that is a 'Lifestyle for Environment' campaign can make a big contribution to this.
 "Its purpose is to make sustainable lifestyles a mass movement."
 The prime minister emphasised that the benefits of development are universal and all-inclusive.

 "We have to extend the benefits of development to all human beings with compassion and solidarity.
 Global development is not possible without women's participation," he said.